radiantearth/stac-spec/extensions/scientific/README.md

 [International DOI Foundation](https://www.doi.org/).

 This extension applies to STAC Items and STAC Collections.
-As these scientific information are often closely bound to the collection level and therefore are shared across all items, it is recommended adding the fields to the corresponding [STAC Collection](../../collection-spec/README.md).
+As these citation information are often closely bound to the collection level and therefore are shared across all items, it is recommended adding the fields to the corresponding [STAC Collection](../../collection-spec/README.md).

 - Examples: [Collection](examples/collection.json), [Item](examples/item.json)